harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 Despite all of this, it should still be noted that the **FDA recommends Clomid for treatment of male hypogonadism** and that high doses are unnecessary to bring hypogonadal men into range.^(14, 17)

-To touch lightly on Torem &amp; Ralox, they have all been compared and studied alongside Nolvadex.^(15) The study looked at the effects of each SERM in just under 300 infertile men with low sperm count and low testosterone levels.
+To touch lightly on Torem & Ralox, they have all been compared and studied alongside Nolvadex.^(15) The study looked at the effects of each SERM in just under 300 infertile men with low sperm count and low testosterone levels.
 The men were given 20 mg Nolvadex, 60 mg Toremiefene or 60 mg Raloxifene every day for three months.
 [See Figure 1 from the study here showing results month to month](https://imgur.com/a/qIHpf4B) or see the table below with the medians and results after three months:

 |SERM|FSH (mIU/mL)|LH (mIU/mL)|Testosterone (ng/dL)|Sperm concentration (x 10^(6) / mL)|Normal sperm forms (%)|
 |:-|:-|:-|:-|:-|:-|